mhsharkar2011/trip-manager/README.md

 ## Option #2 (recommended for dev)
 Generate the CRUD from a json file.
 This is actually more useful because usually development happens incrementally.

-Run the command `project:generate-crud-spec-file <entity_name>`
+Run the command `php artisan project:generate-crud-spec-file <entity_name>`

 This would generate a sample json spec file and output the file path.
-You can then modify the file further and generate CRUD through the command `project:generate-crud-from-file`
+You can then modify the file further and generate CRUD through the command `php artisan project:generate-crud-from-file`

 # CRUD & Entity Relationships
 TBD